A Prayer for the Crown-Shy: Synopsis

-After befriending each other in A Psalm for the Wild-Built, Dex the tea monk and Splendid Speckled Mosscap the robot begin a road trip across the moon called Panga.
-They travel to various human populations asking "What do people need?"
-Along the way, they meet a range of different characters, including Dex’s family, who all offer different answers to the question.
-By the end of the book, Dex and Mosscap both realise that they don't know what they need but they want to work out the answer to that question together.
+After meeting in A Psalm for the Wild-Built, Dex the tea monk and Mosscap the robot travel through the human communities of the moon called Panga.
+Mosscap has been sent by its fellow robots as an ambassador after centuries of no contact.
+Dex has agreed to accompany it, and the two become friends.
+Mosscap gets acquainted with human society, and asks all humans the question "What do people need?", a question that was agreed upon by the gathered robots.
+Along the way, they meet a range of different characters, including Dex's family, who all offer different answers to the question, as it turns out to be difficult to answer.

 Reception

 A Prayer for the Crown-Shy was the bestseller within the Pacific Northwest Booksellers Association.

 The Washington Post stated that it was one of the best science fiction and fantasy novels of 2022.
 The Big Issue praised the novel, stating that "it takes great skill to write deeply about such seemingly ordinary things and fill them with wide-eyed wonder."
 Writer Maya Gittelman described the book as "a bit cheekier than Psalm, but no less of a meditative warm hug."

 In 2022, was nominated for the Nebula Award for Best Novella.
 It went on to win the 2023 Locus Award for Best Novella.